 The formula

-For each line item we multiply a quantity (driven by your conditioned home area, system type, efficiency tier, and whether ductwork is replaced) by a national unit cost, then apply a quality-grade factor.
-A regional labor multiplier is applied to the labor portion only — materials are priced nationally.
+For each line item we multiply a quantity by a national unit cost, then apply a quality-grade factor.
+A regional labor multiplier is applied to the labor portion only; materials are priced nationally.
 We show the itemized result as a ±22% range.

 National unit costs